GoogleCloudPlatform/berglas/doc/reference-syntax.md

 - `destination` - when specified as a URL query parameter, this controls how the secret is resolved:

-    - `tempfile` - resolve the secret contents to a tempfile, replacing the environment variable with the path to the tempfile
+    - `tempfile` - resolve the secret and write the contents to a tempfile, replacing the environment variable with the path to the tempfile

-    - `[PATH]` - resolve the secret contents and write them to the specified file path.
+    - `[PATH]` - resolve the secret and write the contents to the specified file path.

 ## Examples